GenBench/GenBench.github.io/_pages/workshop.md

 Submission link: [https://openreview.net/group?id=GenBench.org/2023/Workshop](https://openreview.net/group?id=GenBench.org/2023/Workshop)

 ## Dual submissions
-We allow dual submissions with EMNLP, and we encourage relevant papers that were dual-submitted and accepted at EMNLP to redirect to a non-archival extended abstract submission.
+We allow dual submissions with both EMNLP and CoNLL, and we encourage relevant papers that were dual-submitted and accepted at EMNLP to redirect to a non-archival extended abstract submission.
 We furthermore welcome submissions of extended abstracts that describe work already presented at an earlier venue, both in the collaborative benchmarking and in the regular submission tracks.

 ## Preprints
 We do not have an anonymity deadline, preprints are allowed, both before the submission deadline as well as after.